TianZonglin/Ubuntu-Installog/README.md

 - make a sh file with xrandr of high resolution configuration, like 2k.
 - execute it after login the system

-Note: the original system doesn't support higher resolution more than 1080, so we need to add new resolution and trigger the change, it's better NOT to make it into boot configuration, because that may be cause crash when initial the screen with its original low-resolution screen.
+Note: the original system doesn't support higher resolution more than 1080, so we need to add new resolution and trigger the change, it's better NOT to make it into boot configuration, because that might cause crash when initial the screen with its original low-resolution screen.
+With the sh-shell, we can make sure that we run it manually with our high-resolution screen, that's impotant!

 **8.3 add support of specific software**